taksheelsaini/ProjSamarthProto/README.md

 ## What this project does (short) 🧾

-- Lets you load crop production and rainfall data.
+ You can load crop production and rainfall data.

+You can run four small question templates:

 - Lets you run four small question templates: